SNHU-CS/CS-330/module02/mod2_tutorials.md

         gl_Position = vec4(aPos.x, aPos.y, aPos.z, 1.0);
     }

 The programming language used to write shader code in OpenGL is GLSL, and the first precompiler directive tells OpenGL's compiler what version of the API the shader is written for.
 The second line (starting with `layout`), tells OpenGL how the data stored in the VBO is arranged (more on this later).
-Finally, every shader program has a `main` function (just like any C++ application), and in this particular vertex shader, all the `main` function does is output the position of this vertex -- when working in 3D (in future tutorials), the vertex shader will output the vertex position after applying the perspective projection; for this example, we output the vertex coordinates in normalized device coordinates.
+Finally, every shader program has a `main` function (just like any C++ application), and in this particular vertex shader, all the `main` function does is output the position of this vertex.
+When working in 3D in future tutorials, the vertex shader will output the vertex position after applying the perspective projection.
+For this example, we output the vertex coordinates in normalized device coordinates.

 The following fragment shader sets the color of this fragment (i.e. pixel) to green.
 In other words, all of the pixels covered by the projection of this triangle will get the same green color.
 Also, note that the color is represented by a 4D vector, with its components being: red, green, blue and the opacity: all four values fall in the range `[0.0, 1.0]`, and for the opacity, `1.0` means fully opaque (`0.0` is fully transparent).